 1. Revenue Assumptions

-A great way to fill the assumption tab is to start by filling in what you believe to be the most accurate representations of the revenue you hope to receive.
+A great way to build out the revenues section is to start by figuring out what you believe to be the most accurate representations of the revenue you hope to receive.
 This will help you make feasible financial forecasts.

 - How many baked goods do you project you’ll sell per day every year?